 The vision of Infusionsoft’s CTO Marc Chesley was to create organizational clarity by establishing standardized frameworks.
 As he stated, “Frameworks give people something to rally around and unite teams.”

 Chesley then took a “leap of faith” and invested in sending all of his product managers, product marketers and developers—approximately 40 people—to training.
 Next, all C-suite leaders, including the CEO, committed to attend the second round.
-Leadership buy-in was invaluable in implementing the Pragmatic Marketing Framework because that enthusiasm rolled down through the ranks.
+Leadership buy-in was invaluable in implementing the Pragmatic Institute Framework because that enthusiasm rolled down through the ranks.
 “Now we’re all pragmatic marketers; all the leaders, including our CEO,” Chesley said.

-Pragmatic Marketing training helped Infusionsoft implement the structure Chesley sought.
-In adopting the Pragmatic Marketing Framework, Infusionsoft could clearly identify which boxes product management owns and which ones product marketing owns.
+Pragmatic Institute training helped Infusionsoft implement the structure Chesley sought.
+In adopting the Pragmatic Institute Framework, Infusionsoft could clearly identify which boxes product management owns and which ones product marketing owns.
 In addition, the head of product now performs quarterly maturity model assessments of the 37 framework boxes.
 These measure Infusionsoft’s strengths in each box and identify which two or three boxes they should focus on each quarter.

 Infusionsoft also implemented NIHITO visits for product managers.
 The product managers then grade each other in post-NIHITO reports, ensuring a higher level of accountability and shared market knowledge.
 Product managers also write short business cases for each new feature, ensuring the right prioritization of company and development resources.